jenkinsci/job-dsl-plugin/docs/Job-reference.md

-    useGitHubHooks(boolean useGithubHooks = true) // defaults to false if not specified permitAll(boolean permitAll = true) // defaults to false if not specified autoCloseFailedPullRequests(boolean autoCloseFailedPullRequests = true) // defaults to false if not specified }
+    useGitHubHooks(boolean useGithubHooks = true) // defaults to false if not specified permitAll(boolean permitAll = true) // defaults to false if not specified autoCloseFailedPullRequests(boolean autoCloseFailedPullRequests = true) // defaults to false if not specified commentFilePath(String commentFilePath) // post the content of the commentFile on the pull request as comment }
 ```